steenzout/docker-odoo/README.md

 In this repo you'll find several bash scripts to help you generate your own [Odoo][odoo] containers.

-If you wish to simply use the images I publish, they can be found [here][hub/steenzout/odoo].
+If you wish to simply use the images I publish they can be found [here][hub/steenzout/odoo].

 Beware, one difference from [Odoo][odoo]'s docker images is that